We compare QQQ vs VOO:

 The main difference between VOO and QQQ is the company that offers the ETF.
 Vanguard offers VOO, while Invesco offers QQQ.

 Another significant difference is their number of holdings.
-VOO holds five times as many stocks with 508 holdings compared to 100 holdings with QQQ.
+VOO holds five times as many stocks with 508 holdings compared to 100 with QQQ.

 This makes QQQ smaller than most other ETFs.